 }

-[RFC 8225] has specific examples of a PASSporT.
+[RFC 8225] has specific examples of PASSporTs.

 Authentication procedures

-In call scenarios where the originating SP is required to replace the non-routable dial-string in the Request-URI with an E.164 number in order to route the call, the originating SP shall also update the To header field to contain the same E.164 number.
+In call scenarios where the originating SP is required to replace a non-routable dial string in the Request-URI with an E.164 number in order to route the call, the originating SP shall also update the To header field to contain the same E.164 number.
 The To header field shall be updated before SHAKEN authentication services are applied to the originating call.
 This will ensure that the To header TN is of the form required to support SHAKEN verification; i.e., it will enable remote verifiers to unambiguously canonicalize the To header TN during PASSporT signature validation, and to positively confirm that the To header TN identifies the intended recipient of the call as part of replay attack detection.

-Note, due to the unique routing requirements for emergency calls, the above procedure does not apply to emergency originations (e.g., where the To header field contains digits '911').
+Note, due to the unique routing requirements for emergency calls, the above procedure does not apply to emergency originations (e.g., where the To header field contains digits “911”).
 Also, the procedures for handling the conversion of a toll-free number to a routing number are specified in Clause 5.2.1 and [ATIS-1000085].

 PASSporT & Identity Header Construction